SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Data and Models

 \subsection{WISE}

 We used all-sky maps from the Wide-Field Infrared Survey Explorer \citep[WISE,][]{WISE, WISE2} to identify source-free (``dark") IRS apertures to use as components in backgrounds.
 Later, we also use the WISE maps to validate the flux values of the final SIMLA cubes (Section~\ref{sec:WISE_comparison}).
 The W3 band centered at 12\,\micron\ ($\sim8.5-17\,\micron$) is ideal for these purposes because of its sensitivity in addition to its overlap with both low-resolution IRS channels.
-We retrieved all 5,304 WISE W3 images from the ALLWISE data release that have a sky footprint containing IRS apertures from the Infrared Science Archive (IRSA).
-These images were converted to physical units of \mjysr\ by following the documentation\footnote{\url{https://irsa.ipac.caltech.edu/data/WISE/docs/release/All-Sky/expsup/sec2_3f.html}}.
+We retrieved all 5,076 WISE W3 images from the ALLWISE data release \citep[][]{WISEDOI} that have a sky footprint containing IRS apertures from the Infrared Science Archive (IRSA); these images have been smoothed to the \wiseThreeFWHM\,\arcsec\ resolution of the W4 band (22\,\micron).
+We converted each image to physical units of \mjysr\ by following the documentation\footnote{\url{https://irsa.ipac.caltech.edu/data/WISE/docs/release/All-Sky/expsup/sec2_3f.html}}.
 Because they are not background subtracted, we applied our own local background subtraction for each W3 image (described in Section~\ref{sec:judge1}) in order to locate IRS observations on source-free sky and to compare flux levels with background-subtracted SIMLA cubes.